ProjetsPL/treehouse-theme/collections/_posts/us/how-to-clean-an-iron-best-proven-methods-for-iron-cleaning.md

 ![Why is it so important to clean an iron plate?](/uploads/dlaczego-regularne-czyszczenie-zelazka-jest-wazne.jpg "Why is it so important to clean an iron plate?")
 {% endfig %}

-Other factor that might have adverse impact is setting the temperature too high.
-As a result, the **burnt iron leaves black marks on clothes, that are difficult to wash off**.
+Other factor that might have an adverse impact is setting the temperature too high.
+As a result, the **burnt iron leaves black marks on clothes that are difficult to wash off**.
 The dirt accumulates inside of the device as well.
 Hard water that is poured into the water container might cause lime scale buildup.
 For this reason anyone who wonders how to clean an iron whould remember to clean it inside as well.

 {:.distinction.distinction-information}
 For ironing to be effective and unproblematic, just **cleaning iron plate** is not enough.
 The surface on which the clothes are ironed is equally important.
 The most convenient and also the safest solution is simply an ironing board.
 In case you do not own an object of this type (e.g. because of lack of space), you might use a towel placed onto a smooth and hard surface.

 ## How to clean an iron?
 5 DIY tricks to clean a steam iron

 One of the most popular methods to **clean an iron** is using a mixture of vinegar and baking soda.
 Such cleaning solution in form of **paste is perfect for getting rid of difficult stains on an iron**.
-Prepare the mixture in proportion 2:1 - mix two partsof soda with one part vinegar.
+Prepare the mixture in proportion 2:1 - mix two parts of soda with one part of vinegar.
 Be careful not to mix the solution too quickly.
 The ingredients react with each other and they might grow very rapidly, forming a lot of foam.

 {:.distinction.distinction-warning}

-ALthought this method is highly effective, if cannot be used with a teflon iron plate.
-Mixing the two ingredients makes the solution harmful for teflon surfaces.
+Although this method is highly effective, it cannot be used with a teflon iron plate.
+The mixture of those two ingredients is harmful to teflon surfaces.

 ### Toothpaste to clean a burnt iron plate